 Those who know me well, know that I’m also a petty person.
 I’ve made my peace with this.

+After putting out my first article on the tyranny of open, I encounter this delightful article on the decline of wikipedia, which works as a very neat case study of exactly what I was talking about.
 While the article is good, it rarely seems to be aware of the inherent contradiction of it’s main thesis:

 When Wikipedians achieved their most impressive feat of leaderless collective organization, they unwittingly set in motion the decline in participation that troubles their project today.

 The author maintains that:

 Without any traditional power structure, they developed sophisticated workflows and guidelines for producing and maintaining entries.

 The loose collective running the site today, estimated to be 90 percent male, operates a crushing bureaucracy with an often abrasive atmosphere that deters newcomers who might increase participation in Wikipedia and broaden its coverage.